 SPE is dependent on the seed.
-Given a seed that is inaccurate by greater than or equal to 6°, SPE typically cannot recover, and produces a reconstruction with the same level of inaccuracy as the seed track.
-In addition, the likelihood space for SPE can contain multiple local maxima, so improving the accuracy of a seed already near the true solution still improves the accuracy of SPE.
+Given a seed that is inaccurate by 6° or more, SPE typically cannot recover, and produces a reconstruction with the same level of inaccuracy as the seed track.
+In addition, the likelihood space for SPE can contain multiple local maxima, so improving the accuracy of a seed that is already near the true solution improves the accuracy of SPE.
 Thus, we focused our work on improving the quality of the seed.

 As indicated in Equation 1, a least-squares fit models the muon as a single point moving in a straight line, and hits are penalized quadratically in their distance from this line.
-Thus there is an implicit assumption in this model, which is that all the hits will be near the muon.
-There are several pitfalls in this assumption:
+Thus there is an implicit assumption in this model: that all the hits will be near the muon.
+This assumption has two pitfalls: